endless4s/endless/documentation/src/main/paradox/entity.md

 @@@ note { title="About performance" }
 When composing a sequence of computations which has multiple *writes* with interspersed *reads*, the state is folded before each read by the interpreter.
 This is necessary to provide a constant version of the state during interpretation.

-This is an operation that the runtime (Akka) will also do behind the scenes when evolving the entity state.
+This is an operation that the runtime (Pekko/Akka) will also do behind the scenes when evolving the entity state.
 Redundant invocations of the folding function can therefore occur with the elevated monadic abstraction.

 However, in most cases this overhead is insignificant: